The Pompeii Archaeological Research Project: Porta Stabia (PARP:PS) has been excavating VIII.7.1 to 15 since 2005.

 VIII.7.10 Pompeii.
 December 2018.

-Looking towards rear room of shop-room, with a niche/recess in the north wall?
-Photo courtesy of Aude Durand.
+Looking towards rear room of shop-room, with a

-Looking towards rear room of shop-room, with a niche/recess in the north wall?
+niche/recess in the north wall?
 Photo courtesy of Aude Durand.

-Detail of north wall of room at rear of shop-room.
+of north wall of room at rear of shop-room.
 Photo courtesy of Aude Durand.

-Detail of north wall of room at rear of shop-room.
-Photo courtesy of Aude Durand.
+VIII.7.10 Pompeii.
+October 2024.
+Detail from room at rear of shop-room.
+Photo courtesy of Klaus Heese.

 VIII.7.10 Pompeii.
 September 2010.